 - Marriages, proclamations and dispensations

 - Confirmations and communicants

 - Confessions, converts and receptions

 - Status Animarum, seat rents and sick calls

 - Latin forenames glossary

 WHAT IS AVAILABLE AND HOW DO YOU ACCESS THEM?

 The Scottish Catholic Archives holds parish registers for all Scottish parishes founded before 1855 in addition to some records after then.
-The registers will be indexed by the end of 2009.
-Researchers are welcome to visit the Archive and conduct their own research.
-Limited searches can be made of the registers held at Columba House, but requests must be very specific.
-There is a fee for searches conducted by staff.
-Digitised registers with indexes are being added to ScotlandsPeople.gov.uk from October 2009.
-Births and baptisms are already available and the remainder of the records should be online by the end of December 2009.
+The registers have been indexed and are available to researchers via the Scotland's People web site http://www.scotlandspeople.gov.uk/ .
+Researcher are also welcome to visit the Archive and conduct their own research.
+A limited searches can be made of the registers held at Columba House, but requests must be very specific.